igorsterner/multilingual-sentence-segmentation/README.md

 # Usage

-The simplest way to use the system is with a Huggingface pipeline
+The simplest way to use the system is with a Huggingface pipeline.
+You can try out our model here: https://huggingface.co/igorsterner/xlmr-multilingual-sentence-segmentation

 ```
 from transformers import pipeline